 When we arrived at the consulate, they wouldn’t admit us, as they had instructed us not come.
 So we spent the night wandering the city.
 It was a harrowing experience.
 The Poles had declared martial law, and would shoot anyone out after curfew.
 No one would give us shelter without signing papers with the landlord, and as it was Shabbat [when writing is forbidden], we wouldn’t sign.
 Ultimately someone did take us, and on Sunday we boarded the train to Latvia.

-What was your experience when the Previous Rebbe passed away?
+What was your experience when the sixth Rebbe passed away?

 When did you first take notice of the Rebbe as the new leader of the movement?

-When the first anniversary of the Previous Rebbe's passing came around, the Rebbe went with all of the Chasidim to the Previous Rebbe's burial site at the Old Montefiore cemetery in Queens.
-That evening he sat down to farbreng with the Chasidim, and he recited the Ma'amar Basi L'gani, an explanation of a discourse written by the Previous Rebbe that was slated to be learned on the Shabbat he passed away.
+When the first anniversary of the sixth Rebbe’s passing came around, the Rebbe went with all of the Chasidim to the Rebbe’s burial site at the Old Montefiore cemetery in Queens.
+That evening he sat down to farbreng [a tradional chasidic gathering] with the Chasidim, and he delivered the discourse Basi L’gani [literally ‘I have come to my garden’ (Song of Songs 5:1), an explanation of a discourse written by the sixth Rebbe that was slated to be learned on the Shabbat he passed away.]
 This marked his first formal act as Rebbe.
 Despite this modest beginning, he had begun to lay out the very foundation of Chabad today, and his role as leader.
 He stressed the need to love every Jew, regardless of his or her physical or spiritual state to the point of self-sacrifice.